EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

 ### Data analysis

- The records were then analyzed by counting the associations between the taxa, the methods used and the trophic resources identified.
+The records were then analyzed by counting the associations between the taxa, the methods used, and the trophic resources identified.
 We identified trophic resources, the number of records, and their relationships with the different taxonomic levels.
 Then, the breakdown of each taxon was carried out within the taxonomic categories and their relationship with trophic resources.
 We calculated the proportions of the different methods and their relationship with the taxonomic level and trophic resources.

 Finally, we estimated the potential importance of resources on the diet for the main orders of mites (Arachnida) and springtails (Collembola) using the proportion of mentions between trophic resources and taxa included in such orders.
 For example, if a species has ten records on the consumption of the same trophic resource, the selection of this food item is likely a reflection of the use of the resource.
-Then if we gathered the information available from different species of the same genus, and the food items consumed by them, then we could assign it to the potential diet for the genus.
+Then, if we gathered the information available from different species of the same genus and the food items consumed by them, we could assign it to the potential diet for the genus.
 Similarly, the resource use of the genera within a family can be thought of as reflecting the potential diet of the family.

 That is, the diet of higher taxonomic hierarchies will be constituted by the sum of the resources used by the lower taxonomic levels.

- The calculations, graphs, and tables were prepared using Microsoft Excel and R Statistical software version 4.1.2 (R Core Team 2021), the source code is available at Github <https://github.com/EcoComplex/TrophicResources> and Zenodo <https://doi.org/10.5281/zenodo.6508661>.
+The calculations, graphs, and tables were prepared using Microsoft Excel and R Statistical software version 4.1.2 [@RCoreTeam2021].
+The source code is available at GitHub <https://github.com/EcoComplex/TrophicResources> and Zenodo <https://doi.org/10.5281/zenodo.6508661>.

 ## Results